NickCraver/nickcraver.github.com/blog/_posts/2019-08-06-stack-overflow-how-we-do-app-caching.markdown

 ### Story Time

-I asked for what people wanted to know about caching on Twitter and how failures happen came up a lot.
+I asked what people wanted to know about caching on Twitter and how failures happen came up a lot.
 For fun, let's recall a few that stand out in my mind:

 #### Taking Redis Down While Trying to Save It

 At one point, our Redis primary cache was getting to be about 70GB total.
 This was on 96GB servers.
-When we saw the growth over time we planned a server upgrade and transition.
+When we saw the growth over time, we planned a server upgrade and transition.
 By the time we got hardware in place and were ready to failover to a new master server, we had reached about 90GB of cache usage.
-Phew, close but we made it.
+Phew, close.
+But we made it!

-Or not.
-I was travelling for this one, but had helped planned it all out.
+...or not.
+I was travelling for this one, but helped planned it all out.
 What we didn't account for was the memory fork that happens for a `BGSAVE` in Redis (at least in that version -- this was back in 2.x).
-We were all so relieved to have made preparations in time, so on a weekend we hit the button and fired up data replication to the new server to prepare a failover to it.
+We were all very relieved to have made preparations in time, so on a weekend we hit the button and fired up data replication to the new server to prepare a failover to it.

 And all of our websites promptly went offline.

-What happens in the memory fork is that data that's changed during the migration gets shadow copied, something that isn't released until the clone finishes...because we need the state the server was at to initialize and then all changes since then to replicate to the new node (else we lose those new changes).
+What happens in the memory fork is that data that's changed during the migration gets shadow copied, something that isn't released until the clone finishes...because we need the state the server was at to initialize along with all changes since then to replicate to the new node (else we lose those new changes).
 So the rate at which new changes rack up is your memory growth during a copy.
 That 6GB went fast.
 Really fast.
-Then Redis crashed, the web servers went without Redis (something they hadn't done in years) and they *really* didn't handle it well.
+Then Redis crashed, the web servers went without Redis (something they hadn't done in years), and they *really* didn't handle it well.

 So I pulled over on the side of the road, hopped on our team call, and we got the sites back up...against the new server and an empty cache.
 It's important to note that Redis didn't do anything wrong, we did.
-And Redis has been rock solid for a decade here, it's one of the most stable pieces of infrastructure we have...you just don't think about it.
+And Redis has been rock solid for a decade here.
+It's one of the most stable pieces of infrastructure we have...you just don't think about it.

 But anyway, another lesson learned.